-- Pupils with SEN are encouraged to be part of the school council - Pupils with SEN are also encouraged to be part of clubs, including Sunshine Club, to promote teamwork/building friendships etc. - Social skills groups and interventions - Interventions to support emotional wellbeing and emotional regulation
+Pupils with SEN are encouraged to be part of the school council and pupil leadership team

-- We have an ELSA (Emotional Literacy Support Assistant) and Jigsaw 4 U worker - We have a zero tolerance approach to bullying.
+- Pupils with SEN are also encouraged to be part of clubs, including Sunshine Club, to promote teamwork/building friendships etc. - Social skills groups and interventions - Interventions to support emotional wellbeing and emotional regulation - We have an ELSA (Emotional Literacy Support Assistant), Off The Record counsellor and Jigsaw 4 U worker - We have a zero-tolerance approach to bullying.